stephane-caron/openrave_models/README.md

 # Robot models for OpenRAVE

-Romeo, JAXON and other robot models for [OpenRAVE](https://github.com/rdiankov/openrave).

 ## Usage

 You can run the script ``load_model.py`` to show a given model, for instance: